firedrakeproject/firedrake/docs/source/parameters.rst

 Dependency
 ----------

-Currently, the dependency supported is only limited to bool values of a key in the same :class:`~firedrake.parameters.Parameters` instance.
+Currently,  dependency support is limited to bool values of a key in the same :class:`~firedrake.parameters.Parameters` instance.

 To specify a dependency, simply set the property ``depends`` of the key to be